Easy Card Tricks to Learn (Magic YOU Can Do!)

 In Lesson One we take a look at the concept known as the key card and will see how this can be used to build some pretty interesting magic.
 A key card is a card in a deck that you know the position of that you will then use to know the position of another card, generally one a spectator has selected.

 For example, let's say that you give a deck to a spectator and have them shuffle it thoroughly.
 You want to make sure that they know there is no funny business going on; that the deck is indeed completely shuffled.
 Once they finish shuffling, have them square the deck which is to give it a good couple of taps on the table to get it all neat and tidy.
 Catch a glimpse of what the bottom card is.
 Guess what?
 All the preparation you need to do is now done.
 Easy, no?
 And you haven't even touched the deck at all.
 So let's look at how this can play out.

 - Now have them pick up the card they freely cut to and stare at it, not letting anyone else see what it is.
-Tell them to visualize it in their mind, saying it over and over in their mind, even screaming it as loudly as they can in their mind if you want. (figure 4)
+Tell them to visualize it in their mind, saying it over and over in their mind, and don't forget it! (figure 4)

 - Have them put the card face-down on top of the deck (figure 5), and then cut the deck again. (figure 6)

 - Now have them replace the cut, which will put the seven of clubs on top of the three of hearts. (figure 7) Turn the deck face-up and spread the cards out, asking the spectator to be certain that their card is indeed in the center of the deck, and that no trickery has occurred.
 Make sure they don't reveal what the card is. (figure 8)